qamro/simple-QR-Code-generator/README.md

    qr.make(fit=True)   # <- resizes the grid to match the actual data length img = qr.make_image()
 ```
-   This keeps `version=1` as a minimum/starting point, but lets the library grow the grid as large as needed to safely fit whatever URL is entered — so short URLs still get a small, clean QR code, and long URLs automatically get a bigger one instead of failing silently.
+   This keeps `version=1` as a minimum/starting point, but lets the library grow the grid as large as needed to safely fit whatever URL is entered, so short URLs still get a small, clean QR code, and long URLs automatically get a bigger one instead of failing silently.

 2. **No error handling.** Empty input, invalid paths, or bad permissions will crash the script with a raw traceback instead of a clean error message.
 3. **No `.png` extension check.** If the user doesn't type an extension, saving can fail or guess the wrong format.